gvisoc/gvisoc.github.io/_posts/2021-05-12-No-Cookies.markdown

 ![No cookies!
 Yay!](/assets/no-cookies.png)

-The only cookie that this blog had since I removed the comments system (it was a tracking beast!) was Clouldflare's `__cfduid`.
+The only cookie that this blog has had since I removed the comments system (it was a tracking beast!) was Clouldflare's `__cfduid`.
 [They have deprecated it on May 10th](https://blog.cloudflare.com/deprecating-cfduid-cookie/).

 If you want to know more about how this site is done, and where is it hosted, check [this previous blog post](https://gvisoc.com/this%20site/personal/2020/01/04/This-Site-is-Still-Up-And-Running.html).